hariharan1412/hariharan1412/README.md

 - 👨🏻‍🎓 I’m currently pursuing **_Master of Computer Applications_**.

-- 💞 I’m looking to collaborate on all types of projects, I want my skills to be such high and competitive with no boundary
+- 💞 I’m looking to collaborate on all types of projects, and I want my skills to be high and competitive with no boundaries.

 - 📫 How to reach me : hariharan141200@gmail.com